backupbrew/switchbrew/Internet Browser.md

 ## ShopN

-The initial page loaded by ShopN is :
+The initial page loaded by ShopN is:
 "https://bugyo.hac.lp1.eshop.nintendo.net/ashigaru/".
-This can be accessed via computer possesed the certificat ShopN.
+This can be accessed via computer possesed the certificate ShopN.

 The file at "<data:/whitelist/WhitelistEc.txt>", which doesn't exist in WifiWebAuthApplet, contains the following: